withastro/astro/.changeset/giant-ravens-look.md

 'astro': minor
 ---

-Adds a new `astro:routes:resolved` hook to the Integration API, and deprecates `routes` passed to `astro:build:done`
+Adds a new `astro:routes:resolved` hook to the Integration API, and deprecates most `routes` properties passed to `astro:build:done`

 When building an integration, you can now get access to routes inside the `astro:routes:resolved` hook: